Top 10 Automotive ERP Systems In 2023

 7. Quality of publicly available product documentation.
 The poorer the product documentation, the lower it ranks on our list.

-8. Automotive company market share (and documented commitment of the publisher through financial statements).
+8. Automotive company market share.
 The higher the focus on automotive companies, the higher the ERP system ranks on our list.

 9. Ability to natively support diversified business models.
 The more diverse the product, the higher it ranks on our list.

 10. Acquisition strategy aligned with automotive companies.
-The more aligned the acquisitions are with the automotive companies, the higher it ranks on our list.
+The more aligned the acquisitions are with the automotive companies, the higher it rank on our list.

 11. User Reviews.
 The deeper the reviews from automotive companies, the higher the score for a specific product.